dklinges9/Reproducible-Research-Template/docs/github_intro.md

 **Not a huge fan of the LFS ecosystem, need to look into/discuss better approaches.**

+### Alternatives to Git for file version control

+Learning Git is hard.
+It's not for everyone, which is understandable.
+If we are solely reliant upon Git for file version control, and GitHub for storing/sharing our projects, we may exclude valuable collaborators who otherwise could contribute substantially.

+**Sometimes we can be flexible in the platforms we use, or how we code, to accommodate out collaborators.**

+`googlesheets4` package:

+What if you have a collaborative data file, but don't need to collaborate on the code?
+This is a helpful package.

+I used this recently for when a collaborator wasn't as comfortable with Git, and wanted to add data to a Google Sheet.
+No problem!
+I can automatically download the most recent version of the data on Sheets (much like `git pull`)

+**Demonstrate sample R script from vert strat meta**

 ## Challenge

 Contributing to SoilTemp: _because the real reason I organized this was to put you all to work!_